-Herbert enlisted as a Private of the 7th Battalion of the Northamptonshire Regiment but was tragically killed on his way home at the end of the First World War in a train accident in France.
-His name is featured on the Little Downham war memorial and was until recently also on a stone in the cemetery, along with his sister Emma and her husband John William Goodge.
+Herbert enlisted as a Private of the 7th Battalion of The Northamptonshire Regiment but was tragically killed on his way home at the end of the First World War in a train accident in France.
+His name is featured on the Little Downham war memorial and was until recently also on a stone in the cemetery, along with his sister Emma Jane Martin and her husband John William Goodge.

 Herbert is named in the Cambridge Regiment's instalment in St. George's Chapel in Ely Cathedral, where it lists the names of the brave who died during the two world wars.